the-turing-way/the-turing-way/book/content/rdm/rdm.md

 Your institution might provide local storage solutions and policies or guidelines restricting what you can use.
 Thus, we recommend you familiarise yourself with your local policies anc recommendations.

-When you are ready to release the data to the wider community, you can also search for the appropriate [databases and repositories in FAIRsharing](https://fairsharing.org/databases) according to your data type, and type of access to the data.
+When you are ready to release the data to the wider community, you can also search for the appropriate [databases and repositories](https://fairsharing.org/databases) in FAIRsharing, according to your data type, and type of access to the data.
 Major [publishers are progressively defining clearer recommendations for data deposition and sharing](https://fairsharing.org/recommendations), endorsing specific generics as well as domain-sepecific databases and repositories.

 <a name="Backups"></a>
 #### Backups